vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

    29

    consciousness.
-We can compare this view with Kṣemaraja who
+We can compare this view with Kṣemarāja who

    says: